glasshopperwastaken/message-spammer/README.md

 # message-spammer
+This python script should work on any application that has a chat input thing idk It works on ROBLOX, Discord, blah blah blah
+You get the idea

+please suggest any ideas you may have plz lpzlpzlpl lpz

 A simple script that spams letters from text in a given interval.

 This can be adjusted to fit your needs, if you'd like.